zteitler/zteitler.github.io/teaching.md

 {% capture newLine %}
 {% endcapture %}

-### Student times
+### Office hours

 I am here to support your learning.
 I encourage you to meet with me when you feel that you need support or assistance.

-In Spring 2023 I will be available:
+In Fall 2023 I will be available:

-**Student drop-in time:**
-: Mondays 11:00am-12:50pm

-**Student appointment time:**
+**Office hours:**
-: Mondays 1:00pm-1:50pm
+: Mondays 11:00am-1:50pm
-: Make an appointment by emailing me

 **Additional appointments:**
 : Email me to set up an appointment on other days or times

-Student times will be in-person in my office, or by Zoom if students request.
+Office hours will be in-person in my office, or on Zoom if requested.

 ---